BilgehanSel/Berkeley_CS285_Homeworks/README.md

 # Setup
 This fork is intented to be run from a linux environment or in WSL2 (Windows Subsytem for Linux).
 1. Turn on Windows features Hyper-V, Virtual Machine Platform, Windows Hypervisor Platform, Windows Subsystem for Linux.
+If you are on Windows 10, you may need to register to be a developer.
+On Windows 11, there should not be a problem.
 2. Install Ubuntu (just Ubuntu, not Ubuntu-22.04 or something) from Windows Store.
+3. Install `terminal` from Windows Store, it enables easy access to wsl environments by clicking the button next `+` sign in the tabs menu.
-3. Install Mujoco 2.1.0
+4. Install Mujoco 2.1.0
     ```
     wget https://github.com/deepmind/mujoco/releases/download/2.1.0/mujoco210-linux-x86_64.tar.gz
     tar -xvf mujoco210-linux-x86_64.tar.gz